wp-plugins/amazon-link/readme.txt

 The 'Wishlist' template is the default template used for any lists created by shortcodes, as such it must exist.
 Deleting this template will cause the plugin to recreate any of the default templates that do not exist.
 This can be used to reset the templates back to their factory settings.

+= Does the plugin support multiple Amazon Tracking IDs? =

+The plugin allows the site author to create any number of 'Amazon Affiliate Channels' that specify a different set of Affiliate Tracking IDs.
+This allows the user to monitor how effective particular sections of the site are for generating referrals to Amazon.

+The user can generate extra Amazon Tracking IDs by managing their options at Amazon Associates > Your Account > Manage Tracking IDs [US](https://affiliate-program.amazon.com/gp/associates/network/your-account/manage-tracking-ids.html), [UK](https://affiliate-program.amazon.co.uk/gp/associates/network/your-account/manage-tracking-ids.html).

+Then under the Amazon Link Settings page, in the 'Channels' section, create a new Channel and enter the tracking IDs created.
+Individual Wordpress users can also add their own tracking IDs to their User profile.
+Any page of post that they are the author of will automatically use their Affiliate IDs.

+When generating Amazon Link shortcodes, either manually add 'chan=channel_id' to the shortcode or use the drop down selector in the Link Tool to choose one of the available channels.

+In the future it is intended that the plugin will allow the user to specify Channels by post category/tag/parent, etc.

+*Associate ID Priority*

+If the user specifies a Channel in the Amazon Link shortcode then this will always be used (if it exists).

+If the post or page is authored by a user who has specified their own affiliate ids then these will be used next.

+Otherwise the Affiliate IDs in the 'default' channel will be used.

+If the Channel selected does not contain affiliate IDs for all locales then ones from the 'default' Channel will be automatically inserted.

 = Can you provide a few examples of the shortcodes? =